crossplane/upjet/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Help us make Terrajet more useful
+about: Help us make Upjet more useful
 labels: enhancement
 ---
 <!--
-Thank you for helping to improve Terrajet!
+Thank you for helping to improve Upjet!

 Please be sure to search for open issues before raising a new one.
 We use issues for bug reports and feature requests.
 Please find us at https://slack.crossplane.io